Zoromino/Zoromino/README.md

 -> From the zoo project, the zoo with many different animals that need to be fed!
 ![Från the zoo Projekt](Thezoo.png)<br/>
--> When you find an animal you want to feed (it is marked red if it’s hungry), click on the animal’s profile to access the feeding button.
-When you click it, the animal’s picture turns green to show that feeding is active.
+-> When you find an animal you want to feed (marked red if hungry), click on its profile to access the feeding button.
+Clicking the button will turn the animal’s picture green, indicating that it has been fed and cannot be fed again until it turns red (hungry) once more.
 ![Från the zoo Projekt](thezoo-djuren.png)<br/>
--> After feeding, it takes a few minutes before the animal can be fed again (the animal’s picture turns yellow when it’s almost time to feed again)!
+-> After feeding, the animal’s picture turns green to show it has been fed.
+It cannot be fed again until its picture turns red.
+The picture will turn yellow when it’s almost time to feed again.
 ![Från the zoo Projekt](thezoo-matade.png)<br/>
 ![Från the zoo Projekt](thezoo-matade2.png)